RhineGST/FICTION-ZJU-Groupsite-Source/content/authors/Sergei-Novozhilov/_index.md

 ---

-Currently I am a PhD student at HKUST, part of [ALPACAS](https://amir.goharshady.com/alpacas-research-group) research group.
-My research interests are: formal verification, probabilistic systems, applied parameterized graph algorithms.
-In the summer of 2024, I was on a research visit to the [Formal Verification Group](/)
+I am currently a PhD student at HKUST, part of the [ALPACAS](https://amir.goharshady.com/alpacas-research-group) research group led by Dr. [Amir Goharshady](https://amir.goharshady.com/home).
+My research interests include formal verification, probabilistic systems, and applied parameterized graph algorithms.
+In the summer of 2024, I was on a research visit to the [Formal Verification Group](/).